-Deliberate Practice is the Cornerstone of My Coaching Philosophy
+Deliberate Practice is the Cornerstone of our Coaching System

 Deliberate practice was identified by K. Anders Ericsson in a 20-year research project that proved that people that were the very best at what they do practice in a certain way.
 Ericsson called it deliberate practice.
 Deliberate practice involves three key components: